Unit 5: Telemedicine Services

 When a "spoke" facility is providing a telestroke service via a telecommunications system, they are to use HCPCs code Q3014 (telehealth originating site facility code) to bill for the technical services, along with Revenue Code 0780 with a stroke diagnosis.

-Highmark's medical policies are accessible on the Provider Resource Center in the main menu at the top of the page under Policies & Programs, and then Medical Policies.
+Highmark's medical policies are accessible on the Provider Resource Center in the main menu under Policies and Programs and then Medical Policies.

 Verify Eligibility